gkaucha/gkaucha.github.io/docs/Cybersecurity/SIEM/prerequisites-SIEM-tool.md

 ---
-position: 1
+sidebar_position: 1
 ---

-# Prerequisites for building SIEM Tool
+# Key Components of SIEM Stack

+A SIEM (Security Information and Event Management) stack is the combination of various security tools and technologies that make up a comprehensive SIEM solution.
 What makes a good Security Operation Center(SOC) Stack?

 ## Log Ingestion